 - In order to start a new business, you need to decide on what kind of business you're starting in the first place.
 The number one step is to collect small business ideas and narrow them down to the right one.

 - But how exactly do you narrow down to one idea when there are so many business paths you can take?

-- In this article, take a look at these five tips on how to choose a business idea that will work just right for you.
+- In this article, we take a look at these five steps to choose a business idea that will work for you.

 How do I decide what business to start?

 The first step is deciding what business to start is narrowing down your ideas.
 Narrowing down your small business ideas to select a few gets you to a more realistic set that you can actually work on.

 The thing about ideas is that if you don’t put effort and time behind them, they won’t get you anywhere.
 Working on too many of them at the same time may leave you with half-baked products and services that your customers won’t like.